Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 When Alluxio mounts a UFS to a path in the Alluxio namespace, the Alluxio master maintains metadata about the UFS namespace.
 The UFS metadata is pulled into the Alluxio master on demand, when a client accesses a path.
 When a client accesses a path which does not currently exist in Alluxio, Alluxio may consult the UFS to load the UFS metadata.
-There are 3 options for loading a missing path: Never, Once, Always.
-"Never" will never consult the UFS, and "Always" will always interact with the UFS, but the "Once" behavior is approximated in the Alluxio master.
-The Alluxio master maintains a cache to approximate which UFS paths have been previously loaded, to approximate the "Once" behavior.
-The parameter alluxio.master.ufs.path.cache.capacity controls the number of paths to store in the cache.
+There are 3 options for loading a missing path: `Never`, `Once`, `Always`. "`Never`" will never consult the UFS, and "`Always`" will always interact with the UFS, but the "Once" behavior is approximated in the Alluxio master.
+The Alluxio master maintains a cache to approximate which UFS paths have been previously loaded, to approximate the "`Once`" behavior.
+The parameter `alluxio.master.ufs.path.cache.capacity` controls the number of paths to store in the cache.
 A larger cache size will consume more memory, but will better approximate the "Once" behavior.

 Additionally, the Alluxio master maintains the UFS path cache asynchronously, in order to avoid synchronous interactions with the UFS.
-Alluxio uses a thread pool to process the paths asynchronously, and the size of the thread pool is controlled by alluxio.master.ufs.path.cache.threads.
+Alluxio uses a thread pool to process the paths asynchronously, and the size of the thread pool is controlled by `alluxio.master.ufs.path.cache.threads`.
 Increasing the number of threads can decrease the staleness of the UFS path cache, but may impact performance by increasing work on the Alluxio master, as well as increasing the parallel interactions with the UFS.
-If this is set to 0, the cache is disabled, and the "Once" setting will behave like the "Always" setting.
+If this is set to 0, the cache is disabled, and the "`Once`" setting will behave like the "`Always`" setting.

 ## Worker Tuning

 ### Block thread pool size

-Alluxio.worker.block.threads.max configures the maximum number of incoming RPC requests to block worker that can be handled.
+Property `alluxio.worker.block.threads.max` configures the maximum number of incoming RPC requests to block worker that can be handled.
 This value is used to configure maximum number of threads in Thrift thread pool with block worker.
-This value should be greater than the sum of alluxio.user.block.worker.client.threads across concurrent Alluxio clients.
+This value should be greater than the sum of `alluxio.user.block.worker.client.threads` across concurrent Alluxio clients.
 Otherwise, the worker connection pool can be drained, preventing new connections from being established.

 ### Async caching